xpayeg/docs/API_Payment.md

 Note: replace `<api-key>` with the api key you generated in [the third step](#3-api-key)

-there are two payment options available at the moment; card and cash collection
+there are three payment options available at the moment; card, cash collection and kiosk (aman / masary)

 ​to use payment using card option, you supply the request with this payload: